broccolijs/broccolijs.github.io/src/content/plugins.md

 is true, this will not happen and the contents will persist between processes.
 This allows a plugin which performs expensive operations to re-use previously generated content (if its inputs have no changed for example).

-`options.needsCache`: If true, a cache directory is created automatically and the path is set at `this.cachePath`.
-This allows a plugin to store temporary files that may be needed between rebuilds that are not included in the build output.
+`options.needsCache`: Despite the name, `needsCache` doesn't provide caching for the plugin.
+If true, a directory is created for the plugin to store temporary files that may be needed between rebuilds that are not included in the build output.
+Broccoli sets the path to this directory to `this.cachePath`.

 ## Build